Fully coupled functional equations for the quark sector of QCD: Numerical results

-Instead, while the adjustment of the one-loop coupling and its $\beta$-function at $\mu=40$ GeV leads to the reasonable value of $\Lambda_\textrm{QCD}=0.35$GeV, a respective truncation clearly cannot bridge the wide momentum range between $p=40$\,GeV and the non-perturbative infrared regime with $p\lesssim 1-5$\,GeV, see \fig{fig:alphasComp} (left panel).
+Below $p \approx 3$\,GeV, the strong coupling $\alpha_{l\bar l A}$ rapidly departs from the perturbative two-loop coupling, signalling the onset of non-perturbative physics.
+The lack of RG-consistency with a two-loop matching for small RG scales is even more apparent within a one-loop matching.
+There, an adjustment of the one-loop coupling and its $\beta$-function at $\mu=40$ GeV leads to $\Lambda_\textrm{QCD}=0.59$\,GeV, while at $\mu=4.3$\,GeV we are led to $\Lambda_\textrm{QCD}=0.86$\,GeV.
+The lack of RG-consistency at one loop is even more manifest in the fact that a respective truncation clearly cannot bridge the wide momentum range between $p=40$\,GeV and the non-perturbative infrared regime with $p\lesssim 5$\,GeV, see \fig{fig:alphasComp} (left panel).

-Our lower renormalisation scale, $\mu=4.3$\,GeV is at the boundary between the perturbative and non-perturbative regime, as has been discussed above.
-The two-loop coupling and the full $\alpha_{l\bar l A}$ agree well for momenta $p\gtrsim 2.5$\,GeV, but, contrary to the case with $\mu=40$\,GeV, the $\beta$-function reveals deviations already in the perturbative regime, see \fig{fig:alphasComp} (inset right panel).
-Moreover, if the one-loop coupling is renormalised at $\mu=4.3$\,GeV, it also agrees rather well with the full result for $p\approx 2.5$\,GeV.
-However, this happens at the expense of a large value for $\Lambda_\textrm{QCD}$, namely $\Lambda_\textrm{QCD}=1.6$\,GeV, which signals the limitations of such a procedure.
+Accordingly, our lower renormalization scale, $\mu=4.3$\,GeV is at the boundary between the perturbative and non-perturbative regimes.
+The two-loop coupling and the full $\alpha_{l\bar l A}$ agree well for momenta $p\gtrsim 3$\,GeV, but, contrary to the case with $\mu=40$\,GeV, the $\beta$-function reveals deviations already in the perturbative regime, see \fig{fig:alphasComp} (inset right panel).

-This comparison carries an important message for phenomenological applications: potential inaccuracies of the present method that thwart the reliable bridging of disparate momentum scales can be compensated by choosing a relatively small renormalisation scale.
-Nonetheless, such a choice is limited by a minimal RG scale, $\mu\geq \mu_\textrm{min}$, with $\mu_\textrm{min} \approx 2.5$\,GeV; smaller RG scales push renormalisation clearly into the non-perturbative regime, where the arguments invoked in \sec{sec:MultRenorm} for setting $Z_i=1$ do not apply.
+This comparison carries an important message for phenomenological applications: potential inaccuracies of the present method that thwart the reliable bridging of disparate momentum scales can be compensated by choosing a relatively small renormalization scale.
+Nonetheless, such a choice is limited by a minimal RG scale, $\mu\geq \mu_\textrm{min}$, with $\mu_\textrm{min} \approx 3$\,GeV; smaller RG scales push renormalization clearly into the non-perturbative regime, where the arguments invoked in \sec{sec:MultRenorm} for setting $Z_i=1$ do not apply.

 Finally, we note that a fully two-loop consistent analysis would require the omitted diagrams in the quark-gluon SDE, as well as a two-loop consistent gluon input.
 Both tasks lie within the technical grasp of functional approaches; for a discussion concerning the gluon propagator, see~\cite{Cyrol:2017qkl, Corell:2018yil}.